Orthodox International Youth Festival "Bratya": Accommodation in a tent camp at the summer festival

 Participants of the summer festival live in tents, for which an open-air tent camp is organized.
 At the first festivals people who came together from one town or region, settled together.
 For convenience, organizers began to divide the tent city into sectors, and each sector received a name for the place from which its participants came.
 Each sector is assigned a certain number of volunteers; throughout the festival they provide assistance to the participants living in their sector, voice them the plan for the next day and upcoming events, and are also responsible for maintaining order in their sector.

 Since the festival in 2014, the resettlement on the field did not take place by cities and communities, but in a mix at the discretion of the organizers.
-This was done in order to make friends or at least "to acquaint everyone and everything as much as possible".
+This was done to make friends or at least "to acquaint everyone and everything as much as possible".
 Sectors, starting from this festival, received names according to a certain concept conceived by the organizers of the festival; the choice of subject of names depends on the location of the festival and the general theme of a particular festival.

 Tents in which the participants live, they bring with them.
 In addition to the participants' tents, there should be a sleeping bag, sleeping pad and personal care.
 For a fee at the festival you can rent a tent, but in this case it is necessary to coordinate the issue with the organizers in advance, as the number of such tents is limited.
 Sleeping bags and pads are not available for rent.
 With the exception of couples is not allowed to stay guys and girls in the same tent.